radancyco/tb-ajd-template/code/v2/README.md

 Determining which AJD is using what mappings is determined at **the page level you will creative ajd types** In each module the AJD Type viewbag will be pulled in.

 ### What is the preferred way to map AJDs?
-The preferred way is to have the feed team setup a custom field called "AJD" and at the theme level we map to each value inside that facet.
+The preferred way is to have the feed team setup a custom field called "AJD" and at the page level we map to each value inside that facet.
 (Note: Never map based on the facet and ALL values because this could result in many pages not displaying any content if no AJD content is setup for that value.)

 ### How find Category ID, Location ID and Facet ID and then create variables for each
-Simply go to your AJD theme that has the mappings then open your console log and paste of the of example snippets into your console log. https://codedrive.io/#/snippets/171
+Simply go to your AJD page that has the mappings then open your console log and paste of the of example snippets into your console log. https://codedrive.io/#/snippets/171

 ## Creating an AJD
 Only follow these instructions if the site you are working on does not currently have any AJDs.
-IMPORTANT: ONLY CREATE ONE AJD PAGE AND ONE AJD THEME.
-DO NOT CREATE MULTIPLE AJD PAGES
+IMPORTANT: ONLY CREATE ONE AJD THEME.
+CREATE A NEW AJD PAGE ONLY IF THE DESIGN DIFFERS FROM THE PREVIOUS AJD.

 1. **Create a new Theme** inside the current TB site and do the following:
     * Name this theme "AJD Theme"